Healing From Complex Trauma & PTSD/CPTSD

 Triggers need to be avoided where possible and stressors need to be limited where possible, when healing from PTSD

-Later in the healing process, when the PTSD symptoms are well managed, triggers, can be re-introduced under careful mangement.
+Later in the healing process, when the PTSD symptoms are well managed, triggers, can be re-introduced under careful management.